SharePoint/sp-dev-docs/docs/general-development/themes-overview-for-sharepoint.md

  **Color palette** A color palette, or color scheme, defines the combination of colors that are used in a site.
-Thirty-two color palettes are installed with SharePoint 2013.
+Thirty-two color palettes are installed with SharePoint.
 They are available to users when they choose to modify a design in the design gallery.